 Moving coil, moving magnet

-Types of phono cartridge.
-Moving coil cartridges generally require a special phono stage and are found in high-end systems.
-Moving coil cartridges generally have a flatter, more accurate response, but do not have replaceable styli, unlike the moving magnet option.
+Types of phono cartridge for your turntable.
+Moving Coil cartridges generally require a special phono stage and are found in high-end systems.
+Moving Coil cartridges generally have a flatter, more accurate response, but do not have replaceable styli, unlike the more cost effective Moving Magnet option.
+Whichever type of cartridge you use, it’s important to match to the correct type of phono pre-amp (MM or MC).

 An external hard drive with a twist!
 NAS stands for "Network Attached Storage" meaning that once you plug your NAS drive into your wireless router, you can fill it with music, movies, even photos and important documents.
 All of these can then be easily accessed by any other devices operating on the same internet connection - so you can back up all your favourite media, and still get your hands on it without even switching on your computer - ideal for anyone with a wireless streaming system (see Network streamer).